gemmaellis16/memory_game/README.md

  - Attractive colours, buttons and sounds.

- - Not too many colours and not too much content.
+ - Not too many colours and little content.

 * As a user, I want appealing sounds